 Agar, when at right concentration can be brunch crunch, if you like them soft, add more water.
 If you like your thick and hard, reduce liquid.
 Since I will be using them to contain fruits, there’s no need for additional flavor, but you could always add some extract in there.

 Agar tastes best when cold, so make sure to keep them chilled before served for at least 2 hours.
-These can be kept in fridge for a couple days up to a week.
+These can be kept in the fridge for a couple of days up to a week.
 Just make sure you wrap them up nicely.

 Recipe for Strawberry Kiwi Agar Agar

 - 5 grams Agar Agar powder